-Tubers or small glasshouse-grown plants will be planted in the field by hand following a randomised block trial design.
+Tubers will be planted in the field by hand following a non-randomised or randomised block trial design.

 33. The method for preparing and managing the release site, prior to, during and after the release, including cultivation practices and harvesting methods.